Battle of Saint-Malo: Allied plans

 The 6th Armored Division led the advance into western Brittany with the goal of rapidly capturing Brest, while the 4th Armored Division pushed south to liberate Rennes and then Quiberon Bay.
 On 2 August all of the German Army units in Brittany were ordered to withdraw into the fortified ports, including Saint-Malo, by their parent headquarters XXV Corps.
 The town was attacked by Allied aircraft again on 1 August.
 The United States Navy also patrolled the Gulf of Saint-Malo, and American destroyers and torpedo boats engaged German coastal craft in the area on several occasions during early August.
 The resistance in Brittany was directed on 3 August to launch widespread attacks on German forces but avoid major battles.
 There were approximately 35,000 armed resistance fighters in Brittany at the time, and they rapidly seized most of the region outside of the towns including strategically important roads and bridges.
 The resistance's control of these areas and transport infrastructure enabled the VIII Corps' rapid advance.
 Resistance fighters also guided American forces as they moved through Brittany and undertook some garrison duties.

 German defenses

 Prior to the Allied landings in Normandy, the German Army's 77th Infantry Division (77.
 Infanterie-Division) was stationed in the Saint-Malo area.
 This division had been formed in early 1944 near Caen in Normandy, and had been transferred to Saint-Malo during May.
 The 77th Infantry Division was dispatched to Normandy soon after D-Day, and suffered heavy casualties in the fighting there.
-The remnants of the division returned to Saint-Malo in late July, where it was reinforced with two anti-partisan units, Eastern Battalion 602 (Ost-Batallion 602) and Security Battalion 1220 (Sicherungs-Bataillion 1220).
+The remnants of the division returned to Saint-Malo in late July, where it was reinforced with two anti-partisan units, Eastern Battalion 602 (Ost-Bataillon 602) and Security Battalion 1220 (Sicherungs-Bataillon 1220).
 It was later sent forward again as part of the ad hoc force that unsuccessfully attempted to stop the American breakout at Avranches.